 I excuse Ms. Goodman, Orozco's dealer, for the hyperbole: That's is exactly the kind of mythologizing she is supposed to propagate.
 But then, Sontag produces this sentence:

 Still, Mr. Orozco likes to disappoint; it is almost a credo of his.
 "I want to disappoint the expectations of the one who waits to be amazed," he has said.

 Deborah, wake up and open your eyes: Orozco cannot possibly have a "credo to disappoint" and go on to produce his ponderous Mobile-Matrix for his MoMA retrospective!
-Or else, he's so deluded not to see that he's not "really" disappointing, but playacting the pretend-to-disappoint role, which feeds into the "appointing" of his image as enfant terrible.
+Or else, he's so deluded not to see that he's not "really" disappointing, but playacting the pretend-to-disappoint political game, which feeds into the "appointing" of his image as enfant terrible.

 Worse yet, what self-aggrandizement can motivate Orozco to actually believe he can amaze people so much that he ought to willfully disappoint in order to level the field!

 1How much do you think Orozco's crew got paid: $8, $10, $20 an hour?
 I bet you think I'm bluffing.
 But the release of the actual wages would present Mobile-Matrix under a totally different light: It would help our understanding of the making of art-making -by artists and the system behind them.
 You think that what really makes for the final piece is the intensity of human labor, but labor qua labor is critically and institutionally concealed behind the artist's name!
 2That's exactly what this bottle-rack is: